sderosiaux/golb/src/pages/2018-12-22-using-vavr-to-write-more-robust-Java-code/index.md

 First, it does not compile.
 Second, what would be our error type?
 We have two of them!
 Several solutions:

 - Make `CountryError` and `FlyError` inherits a common base such as `BusinessError`.
+We could have several "main type of errors" (per domain) we could inherit from.
 We'll need to do that for all our error types, because we never know when we'll need to combine them.
 - When it's time to handle it (like in the root of our application), we'll probably need to distinguish between those types.
 Languages often provide *pattern matching* to do that.
 It's the equivalent of a bunch of if/else checking for the type of class and casting it, to adapt the treatment.
 - Combine them into an `Either` itself!
 That gives something more complicated in Java: